pfsense/docs/source/releases/2-1-new-features-and-changes.rst

    outbound NAT
 -  Fix generation of manual outbound NAT rules so that localhost and VPN rules are not unnecessarily duplicated
--  Prevent using “block” for an alias name, as it is a pf reserved keyword
+-  Prevent using "block" for an alias name, as it is a pf reserved keyword
 -  Allow TCP flags to be used on block or reject rules, since they are also valid there